-- Monitoring the day to day operation of the school's SEND policy. - Leading the co-ordination of provision for SEND throughout the school in conjunction with SLT. - Providing support and advice for teachers and learning support assistants. - Monitoring the progress of all children with SEND. - Contributing to the in service training of staff. - Liaising with external agencies. - Maintaining the SEND Register
+- Monitoring the day to day operation of the school's SEND policy. - Liaising with the Headteacher and SEN Governor to determine the strategic development of the SEND policy and provision in the school. - Leading the co-ordination of provision for SEND throughout the school in conjunction with SLT. - Providing support and advice for teachers and learning support assistants. - Monitoring the progress of all children with SEND. - Contributing to the in service training of staff. - Liaising with external agencies. - · Maintaining the SEND Register.